-Neckwires look especially striking with pendants made from metal, wire, or dichroic glass (shown below with a metal pendant from my Easy Riveted Pendant Tutorial):
+Neckwires look especially striking with pendants made from metal, wire, or dichroic glass.

 Another cool feature: This neckwire design isn’t just a flat circle.
 Instead, we’ll gently bend it so it will curve gracefully over your collarbone rather than sticking out like a flat neck-ring:

 Two ways to put a pendant on your neckwire: